MSK-MOI/functional-network-analysis/README.md

 BiocManager::install("rols")
 ```

-and you will also need the `goa_human.gaf` annotation file available from the [EBI](https://www.ebi.ac.uk/GOA/downloads). `goa_human.gaf` is a somewhat large file (75mb), which is why it is not included here.
+and you will also need the `goa_human.gaf` annotation file available from the [EBI](https://www.ebi.ac.uk/GOA/downloads). `goa_human.gaf` is a somewhat large file (75mb), which is why it is not included here in this repository.
 For the most updated information, the script uses web API calls for the term definitions rather than a term definition file.
 However a partial cache file system is used to speed up repeated lookups.

 Example Usage <a name="Example"></a>
 -------------

-After installation with `install.packages("grapeplots_1.0.0.tar.gz", repos=NULL, type="source")`, open up an R session or RStudio and then run:
+After installation with `install.packages("fna_1.0.0.tar.gz", repos=NULL, type="source")`, open up an R session or RStudio and then run:

 ```
 source('lung_gtex_run.R')